nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-product.md

 A GP would translate dose-based medication requests within a discharge letter into product-based repeat prescriptions.

-## The Translation Process
+## Translation Process

 **IMPORTANT** - The process described here is to create a suitable short list of products to fulfil the medication request.
 It is not intended to identify a single product.
 A local implementation may choose to further filter the list of products on factors like local availability (stock), local formulary or cost.
 The order of products listed may also be locally condfigured to promote or demote products based on licensing status or local needs such as paediatric use.

 The translation process requires the use of the NHS Dictionary of Medicines and Devices (dm+d) plus a mapping table for ucum units of measure that use different terms than dm+d.
-For example; "gram" is a dm+d unit of measure with "g" is the equivalant within ucum.
+For example; `gram` is a dm+d unit of measure with `g` is the equivalant within ucum, and ucum spells `liter` differently to the dm+d `litre`.

 SNOMED/dm+d code | ucum unit
 258683005 | kilogram